s11o-4/business_interface_prototype/README.md

 # Interface_Future_Amplifiers
-This is the interface that i did with java, about the business of my amplifier
+This is a interface that i did with java, it is just a prototype of a business interface, connected with a local relational database

-This is just the interface of future amplifiers

-# V1